 Glass is known to be a good heat conductor it often attracts the heat within a room and transfers it through the glass, which is a good thing for warmer weather but in weather much colder this could lead to a lot of heat loss.
 However, with a double glazed window heat gets attracted to the window but will not be transferred out of it because of the layer of protection added by the space of air in-between the two window panes.
 This is also beneficial in holding colder air in for rooms that have air conditioning.
 Double glazing isn’t only beneficial for cold weather!

 Why Double Glazing is Worth the Extra Cost

 Double glazed windows may end up exceeding your initial intended window budget, but the extra cost of double glazed windows is well worth it.
 Houses in which have double glazed windows installed are 50% more energy efficient then homes with single pane windows.
 The home will create less draft and stay at a much more comfortable temperature with minimal fluctuation.
 Other added benefits include noise reduction as well as UV and fading reduction.
 Homeowners who switched to double glazed windows often notice a huge difference in their electric or gas bills almost immediately as it takes much less energy to heat your home in winter or cool your home in summer.

 Although it is entirely up to the buyer on what type of windows they go with, it is now highly recommended for homeowners to be upgrading their houses to be more energy efficient.

 There are now great products on the market such as Thermawood which means you no longer have to replace the frames.
-This system enables you to now retrofit your existing windows with double glazing which is great to ensure you don’t compromise the appearance or the character of the home.
+This system enables you to now fit your existing windows with retrofit double glazing which is great to ensure you don’t compromise the appearance or the character of the home.